Other IET Awards

 Technician of the Year

 Award for an individual to recognise exceptional engineering contribution in developing a product, service or process or the completion of a project.
 You will also have demonstrated exceptional commitment to engineering or technology through your technical or professional development.
 You will be requested to include a brief Curriculum Vitae (CV) with the application form.
 A report of the contribution will form part of the application.
 You will be required to submit an endorsement statement in addition to the application form.

 We welcome applications from Technicians from the engineering, technology or education support sectors around the world.
 United Kingdom MOD civil servants are welcome to apply for this award.

 Armed Forces Technician of the Year

 Award for an individual to recognise exceptional engineering contribution in developing a product, service or process or the completion of a project.
 You will also have demonstrated exceptional commitment to engineering or technology through your technical or professional development.
 You will be requested to include a brief Curriculum Vitae (CV) with the application form.
 A report of the contribution will form part of the application.
 You will be required to submit an endorsement statement in addition to the application form.
 The report does not need to include classified information in order for the application to be assessed.

 We welcome applications from Armed Forces Technician applications from current serving members of the United Kingdom Armed Forces.

 If you have problems downloading or accessing the online application form, please contact email@example.com or +44 (0)1438 767 679 for assistance.

-For each award the prize will consist of a certificate, trophy, £1,000 cash and two years free membership of the IET including technician professional registration fees, if the winner is not already professionally registered ICTTech or EngTech.
+For each award the prize will consist of a certificate, trophy, £1,000 cash and two years free membership of the IET including technician professional registration application fee, if the winner is not already professionally registered ICTTech or EngTech.